 Of course, it isn’t just the pantheon of writers and poets who serve to inspire those who choose to learn English in Oxford: Oxford has produced some of the most notable, famous and influential people in just about any field, from politics to philosophy, from economics to science.
 And because Oxford is a diverse and welcoming city, many of its most famous alumni came from overseas and learned English as a foreign language themselves, such as Isaiah Berlin, who was instrumental in founding Wolfson College.
 Currently, one third of the students at Oxford University come from overseas, including two thirds of postgraduate students.

-2. Learn English in Oxford University colleges
+2. Learn English in Oxford University colleges and Yarnton Manor

 EFL students at Oxford Royale Academy have the particular privilege of the full Oxford University experience: here, you can live and learn in a college of the University of Oxford.
 From eating and sleeping to studying and socialising, ORA students get to live exactly like Oxford University undergraduates – and if that doesn’t appeal, we should note that living exactly like an Oxford University undergraduate is about the closest thing possible to attending a real-life version of Hogwarts.
+The alternative is living the life of a Jacobean gentleman (or gentlewoman) in our 17th century stately home, Yarnton Manor.

 3. Top-quality EFL courses